 Our DT curriculum is underpinned by three threshold concepts:

 Key skills knowledge for Design Technology have been mapped across the school to ensure progression between year groups.
 The context for the children’s work in Design and Technology is also well considered and children learn about real life structures and the purpose of specific examples, as well as developing their skills throughout the programme of study.
-Design and Technology lessons are taught as a blocks so that children’s learning is focused throughout each unit of work.

 Through our relevant and aspirational Design and Technology curriculum, pupils at Willow Bank Junior School: